django-access-control/django-access-control.github.io/content/docs/sample-project.md

 ## And what is the significance of this?

 The above screenshots do not look like something very special, do they?
+Any descent application should be able to do that, shouldn't it?

+The value lies in the way access control is implemented: not in the template layer among your HTML code, but in the data access layer, so that all the views, REST & GraphQL controllers, CLI commands and other parts of the app can all go through the very same security layer.
+All the security configuration lives in the [`QuestionQuerySet`](https://github.com/django-access-control/example-project/blob/master/questions/models.py) class and -- thanks to sensible default -- is no more than 34 lines long.